nathanpc/groundlift/docs/protocol.md

 With this unique identifier, systems that are capable of maintaining a cache of the peers they encounter on a network can use this UID to match additional data to a peer regardless of its IP address.
+This header will also enable us to identify a peer that has multiple IP addresses on the same network.

 ### Structure